 Multiple hands-on labs conducted daily will reinforce key points in the course and provide actionable skills that students will be able to leverage as soon as they return to work.

 Day 1: Defensible Security Architecture and Engineering

 Day 3: Network-Centric Security

 Day 5: Zero-Trust Architecture: Addressing the Adversaries Already in Our Networks

-For more in-depth course descriptions, visit https://www.sans.org/course/automating-information-security-with-python.
+For more in-depth course descriptions, visit www.sans.org/course/defensible-security-architecture-and-engineering.